 How to Cook Game Meats

-As with perishable meats, poultry and fish, it's important to cook game meat to a safe minimum internal temperature to eliminate harmful foodborne pathogens.
+As with other meats, it's important to cook game meat to a safe minimum internal temperature to eliminate harmful foodborne pathogens.
 Be sure to use a food thermometer to ensure that meats are thoroughly cooked.